fvaleri/strimzi-debugging/sessions/007/README.md

-## Using Mirror Maker 2 for disaster recovery
+## Using Mirror Maker 2 for Disaster Recovery

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-Then deploy the target cluster.
+Next, deploy the target cluster.

 ```sh
 $ kubectl create -f sessions/007/install/target.yaml